maxmacdon/The-Truth-About-Twitter/README.md

 https://botometer.iuni.iu.edu/bot-repository/datasets.html

-A simple web app makes use of these models, allowing a user to check any Twitter account they wish and share results to Facebook & Twitter ( Works when deployed via AWS )
+A simple web app makes use of these models, allowing a user to check any Twitter account they wish and share results to Facebook & Twitter

+Deployed Via AWS ( Datasets, documents and data mining directory all removed from code base before deployment )